scottcarver/wp-withagency/docs/pages/usage.md

 ## Working on a WordPress Project
-Here is the basic steps for how to get setup and make changes on an existing WP site for Pollinate:
+Here is the basic steps for how to get setup and make changes on an existing WP site for a client:

 1. Have a chat with your Project Manager and review your Jira Tickets
 2. Request that an Admin login be created for you on the Prod/Staging WP